davidgroves/dnssrc/README.md

 This is my first major bit of rust code, so it is likely to be somewhat non-ideomatic, and I intend to revist this as I learn the language more.

+### Integration testing.

+The shell script [manual-test.sh](manual-test.sh) runs integration tests manually.
+The code doesn't contain conventional unit tests, as the Hickory library is well tested, and almost all other useful testing is integration testing.

 # Known Bugs

 - Background mode appears unreliable.
 More diagnosis needed.